Balance Druid Compendium

 -

-Sunseeker Mushroom is by far the preferred option as the active
+Sunseeker Mushroom is the preferred option over

 Stellar Amplification is recommended for ST scenarios where you cast Starsurge enough to keep good uptime on it, taken for most raid encounters.